ska-telescope/ska-gui-components/docs/src/Icons.rst

     />

 .. note:: sh

-   :caption: Implementation in the code
+   Implementation in the code

    Note that the word Icon has been appended to the components where missing so add with code clarity

 .. csv-table:: Properties
    :header: "import URL", "Icon component", "description"